Building the UK’s First Public Sector Cloud

 However, increased competition provides the public sector greater choice, better value for money and more refined solutions – especially important in an industry with such niche requirements.
 It also eliminates the issue of settling with the few organisations who provide services to meet your requirements.
 Requirements that are always growing and changing, but stuck like a square peg forced into a round hole.
 Essentially, we formed to ‘break the mould’ and remove the stereotypes associated with cloud providers, providing customers with the freedom of choice and flexibility.

 Our entry into the market, providing previously elusive choice, meant that both public sector organisations and taxpayers could finally get better value for their money.
-We provided a middle ground where organisations could modernise their legacy IT applications, without hindering existing investments.
+We provided a middle ground where organisations could lift and shift their legacy IT applications, without hindering existing investments.

 UKCloud was initially created to provide cloud solutions for an industry stuck working with legacy applications in expensive, ageing data centres.
-Unwilling to ditch those applications, which hosted their critical workloads, the industry found itself crying out for a cloud migration solution for legacy applications.
+Unwilling to ditch those applications, which hosted their critical workloads, the industry found itself crying out for a simple lift and shift solution for legacy applications.
 This is where UKCloud for VMware was born, allowing the public sector to migrate to cloud much more easily – lifting and shifting applications into a sovereign and secure cloud with ease.